kaizau/an-http-story/README.md

 Sometimes, the web can be a beautiful place.
 Other times, it can be a dangerous place.

-This story is about one of the latter times...
+This game is about one of the latter times...

 ## Details 🔍